Combining CMB datasets with consistent foreground modelling: Instrumental effects

-The nuisance parameters and their associated priors are listed in Table~\ref{tab:nuipar}.
-When combining all datasets, a total of 48 nuisance parameters are sampled.
-Although the large number of parameters can pose challenges for MCMC sampling -- particularly due to degeneracies and long correlation lengths -- they are essential for accurately propagating instrumental uncertainties that affect the angular power spectra.
+Table~\ref{tab:nuipar} lists the nuisance parameters and their associated priors.
+When combining all datasets, we sampled a total of 48 nuisance parameters.
+Although the large number of parameters can pose challenges for sampling the likelihood, particularly due to degeneracies and long correlation lengths, they are essential for accurately propagating instrumental uncertainties that affect the angular power spectra.
 Including these parameters ensures that the cosmological constraints properly account for residual systematics and modelling uncertainties across all experiments.